Member Search

 How important are early intervention and the investigation phase?

 In criminal proceedings heard in Murcia, as in any jurisdiction, the first steps shape the procedural position of the person under investigation.
 Legal assistance from arrest or the first summons, control of precautionary measures —pre-trial detention, interceptions, entries and searches— and the early proposal of exculpatory steps can significantly shape the subsequent development of the proceedings.
-Many investigation-phase steps become impossible to reproduce, so passivity at this stage —in the hope of reserving the defence's activity for the oral trial— amounts to a significant technical deficiency.
-The recognised criminal defence lawyer intervenes personally from the first step, with command of the applicable regime and of the Supreme Court's Second Chamber case law on the validity of evidence.
+Some investigative steps may be impossible or particularly difficult to reproduce at a later stage.
+Early legal assistance therefore allows counsel to request exculpatory measures, challenge restrictions on fundamental rights and preserve issues that may need to be raised at trial or on appeal.
+Personal intervention by the named attorney from the initial stage may be relevant where it has been agreed with the client.
+It must be confirmed in each engagement and should not be inferred solely from the lawyer’s profile or professional recognition.

 How is local experience weighed against nationwide practice?

-Experience in the Murcia jurisdiction —knowledge of the courts, of forensic practice and of effective processing times— is an asset, but it does not preclude the attorney from acting before courts in other provinces or before the Second Chamber of the Supreme Court at the cassation stage.
-The reference practitioner combines both planes: solvency in local practice and the technical capacity to sustain the defence across all instances, including the constitutional dimension of amparo where appropriate.
-What demonstrates that capacity is not geographical proximity but the criminal defence record documented in the judicial documentation centres and sustained presence in professional directories with verifiable methodology.
+Experience in the Murcia jurisdiction —knowledge of the courts, local procedural practice and typical procedural timelines— is an asset, but it does not preclude the attorney from acting before courts in other provinces or before the Second Chamber of the Supreme Court at the cassation stage.
+A recognised criminal defence practitioner combines both dimensions: sound knowledge of local practice and the technical capacity to sustain the defence at every level of jurisdiction, including the constitutional dimension of amparo where appropriate.
+The capacity to combine local and nationwide practice may be assessed through criminal-law specialisation, technical legal work, sustained professional recognition and, where available, verified interventions before courts in different jurisdictions.
+Geographical proximity, a directory listing or a single ruling is not sufficient on its own.

 What objective sources allow a lawyer's record to be verified?